Murders of Bibaa Henry and Nicole Smallman: Murders

-Henry, Smallman, and friends had been celebrating Henry's birthday by hosting a picnic in Fryent Country Park on the evening of 5 June 2020.
-In the early hours of Saturday 6 June 2020, the sisters were murdered.
+Bibaa, Nicole, and friends had been celebrating Henry's birthday by hosting a picnic in Fryent Country Park on the evening of 5 June 2020.
 CCTV footage captured the sisters making their way to the birthday picnic, held locally due to COVID-19 lockdown restrictions in the United Kingdom.
-After guests had left the celebration, the two sisters remained in the park, as evidenced by photographs from a cell phone recovered at the scene; in some of the images, Henry and Smallman are seen playing with strings of lights.
-In the first 36 hours the police showed little interest in searching for the missing women.
-Once the women were found, officers of the Metropolitan Police searched the area for evidence.
+After guests had left the celebration, the two sisters remained in the park.
+Nicole sent her boyfriend a text message at 1:05 a.m., informing him that she and Bibaa were dancing in a field, and photographs from a mobile phone recovered at the scene, taken around 1:15 a.m., showed Bibaa and Nicole playing with fairy lights.
+The sisters were murdered before 2:30 a.m., when phone calls from relatives and friends went unanswered.

+Family and friends reported the sisters missing on the evening of 6 June and were advised policemen would deploy resources to conduct enquiries into their whereabouts, but they failed to do so.
+Nicole’s boyfriend, Adam Stone, his parents, and a friend of Bibaa went looking for the sisters on 7 June in Fryent Country Park, finding their sunglasses and a bloodied knife.
+Stone discovered their bodies shortly after under a treeline and called police.
+Bibaa had eight stab wounds, while Nicole was stabbed around 28 times.